 To deal with this one, it can help if you take a step back and just look at the big picture again.
 What do I want to achieve in this situation?
 How can I do that? rather than focusing on the obstacle or thing that's frustrating you.

 Often anger is associated with pain from the past.
 A traumatic experience happened in the past that the person has never really dealt with.
 Abuse as a child for example or feeling abandoned as a child.
 In this case, often the anger isn't even associated with the current event the person is experiencing.
 The person is just so angry at the entire world due to something that happened a long time ago.
 They hit out at everyone they come into contact with due to the constant pain they have deep inside.
 Or they feel so hurt that they don't want to let anyone come close to them.
 They use the anger as a way of protecting themselves from further hurt.
 Or a situation happens and it reminds them of that event that happened a long time ago and they automatically react with anger.

 Sometimes anger comes because it's easier to blame others for problems rather than taking responsibility for your own life or you don't want to come up with a solution yourself.
-You're just used to reacting that way and it's become a very bad habit.
+It can feel like the quickest way to solve a problem.
+You get used to reacting with anger whenever something doesn't go your way and it's become a very bad habit.